simsab-ufcg/PrometheeExperiments/experiments/warmup0/README.md

 ./runtest
 ```

+Make sure you have at least 200Mb of disk space available.
 Results will be inside folder 'execute/'.

 ## Information about input